 What is RIP Software?

 RIP software (short for Raster Image Processing) handle the translation of computer language from Postscript (graphics program language) to Raster (printer language) to produce printed separations used to expose screens for the purpose of screen printing.
-(Kornit) In simple terms it translates graphics files to a language a printer can understand.
+(Kornit) In simple terms, RIP printing translates graphics files to a language a printer can understand.

 Inkjet printers are “non postscript” devices meaning they do not understand the print language of programs such as Adobe Illustrator or CorelDRAW to name just a few.
 Postscript is necessary to create the design, apply effects and more.
 Postscript also controls the colors, separations and print options but you will need a translator software (RIP) to convert postscript to a language the printer can understand.
 That is why we use RIP software.